 - Lacking in nutrition like fiber, healthy fats, vitamin A, vitamin C, vitamin E, and other beneficial nutrients mostly found in plant foods.

-This method is not recommended and there is no research to suggest that any potential benefits outweigh the negatives behind an all meat, zero-carb lifestyle.
+This method is not recommended and there is no research to suggest that any potential benefits outweigh the negatives of an all meat, zero-carb lifestyle.

 Not to mention, it is basically impossible to get all of the vitamins and minerals your body needs solely from animal products, and any program that relies on supplements to meet your basic health needs is probably not the best call.